Home

 The Skills and Knowledge Nursing Leaders Need

-To assume a managerial role, nurse leaders need to have specialized knowledge that falls outside the traditional skills nurses learn in training degree programs.
-Much of this knowledge falls under the category of soft business skills — leadership, communication, and team building.
+To assume a managerial role, nurse leaders need to have specialized knowledge that falls outside the traditional skills nurses learn in degree training programs.
+Much of this knowledge falls under the category of soft business skills—leadership, communication, and team building.
 However, nurse leaders who aspire to become CAOs or CNOs also need hard business skills, such as operations, logistics, and accounting.

-Finance
+1. Finance

 When you're a nurse leader, you often find yourself in charge of a hospital unit or care facility.
 You may be asked to handle payroll or to set and meet budgetary compliance goals, reporting directly to the CFO of your organization.
 This calls for knowledge of finance, especially accounting and statistics.

-Strategy
+2. Strategy

 Nurse leaders don't execute orders; they give them.
 To do so effectively, nurses in top-level administrative roles must be familiar with strategic planning initiatives for the entire organization.
 Nurse leaders may also be called upon to plan and implement strategies for OSHA compliance and emergency preparedness.
 Knowing how to see the big picture and make plans that are both efficient and cost-effective requires advanced knowledge of strategic business planning.

-Human Resources
+3. Human Resources

 Nurse supervisors and directors of nursing are in charge of making hires that further the strategic goals of the health care organization that employs them.
 They need to know a variety of soft business skills, such as mediation, recruiting, and networking.
 They may also be tasked with setting professional development and compliance goals.

-Operations
+4. Operations

 Nurse leaders in managerial roles are tasked with planning and implementing operations in their unit or organization.
-They may do a little of everything — monitor patient care, review data, and collaborate with other administrators to improve standards of care.
+They may do a little of everything—monitor patient care, review data, and collaborate with other administrators to improve standards of care.
 Just as nurse leaders require strategic skills, they also need to be able to coordinate and prioritize these tasks, which requires advanced knowledge of business operations.

-Leadership
+5. Leadership

 Nurse leaders are role models for the staff working under them.
 They must learn to lead fairly and effectively to motivate nurses on the unit.
 Good teamwork skills are essential.
 Nurse managers must know how to delegate responsibilities, troubleshoot complaints, and anticipate problems so they do not hurt operations.

-Communication and Networking
+6. Communication and Networking

-Critical Thinking
+7. Critical Thinking

 Nursing programs that promote a holistic approach to learning teach nurse leaders how to think critically when seeking to improve operations at their health care facility.
 Critical thinking is the ability to see the big picture when making decisions; without this important skill, you risk forwarding solutions with siloed information.